jamcmich/google-clone/README.md

 # Google Search Clone

 A static web application that uses Google’s search engine to render results.
+> Note: This website has identical elements and styling to [Google's search page](https://www.google.com/) but includes only the essential search features.

 ## Screenshots